hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 Each notification sent to the user should contain the following data:

-* `Closing State`: [Payment Channel]
+* `Closed Channel Info`: [Payment Channel Info]
 * `Error`: [String] Error (if any) in closing the channel.

-#### 8. Unsubscribe To Payment Channel Closes
+#### 8. Unsubscribe From Payment Channel Closes

-Unsubscribe to notifications when channels in the specified session are closed by the peer.
+Unsubscribe from notifications when channels in the specified session are closed by the peer.

 *Parameters*